-7. PITCHED AND BATTED BALLS:

-Pitchers will pitch from behind a safety screen, and maintain contact with the correct mound rubber.
-Pitches must go over the screen, not around it, and have no more than 12 foot in arc.
+7.PITCHED & BATTED BALLS: Pitchers will pitch from behind a safety screen, and maintain contact with the correct mound rubber.
+Pitches must go over the screen, not around it, and have no more than 12 ft in arc.
 All batters will start with a 1 balls and 1 strike count.
 Pitches that hit the screen, go around it, or are over the 12ft arc will be called a "ball".
 Umpires will call high pitches (over the 12ft arc) "illegal", but batters are allowed to attempt to hit the pitch regardless.
 A strike is when any part of the ball touches the extended home plate before striking the ground.
 Any foul tip that is caught before hitting the ground is an out.
 Any batted ball that hits the screen will be called a strike and treated as a foul ball.

-There will be 1 courtesy strike on either foul balls or balls hitting the pitcher screen.
+There will be 1 courtesy strike of either foul balls or balls hitting the pitcher screen.
 A thrown ball hitting the screen or an umpire is in play.
 If a batter hits a ball that reaches the outfield (grassed area), goes through the infield without being touched by a fielder, or is picked up by a fielder standing in the grassed area, that batter can not be thrown out at first base.
-If a batted ball reaches the outfield, a runner, already occupying a base or, rounding a base, can be forced out at the base he is trying to reach, or attempting to return to a base by any fielder's throw, but the batter cannot be thrown out and will be automatically safe at first base.
+If a batted ball reaches the outfield, a runner, already occupying a base or, rounding a base, can be forced out at the base he is trying to reach, or attempting to return to a base by any fielders throw, but the batter cannot be thrown out and will be automatically safe at first base.

-8. FIELD/DUGOUT CONDUCT:

-Any disagreement on the field or in the dugout, between opposing players or teammates that escalates into physical contact of any nature, or any unruly argumentative behavior will be dealt with by the Association By-Laws and managed by TCSSA Board Members.
-These incidents may result in a suspension or expulsion.
-The length of the suspension or expulsion from the league will depend on the severity of the violation.
-The By-Laws provide an appeals process.
+- 8. FIELD/DUGOUT CONDUCT: Any disagreement on the field or in the dugout, between opposing players or teammates that escalates into physical contact of any nature, or any unruly argumentative behavior will be dealt with by the Association By-Laws and managed by TCSSA Board Members.
+These incidents may result in expulsions that vary in length of time depending on the violation.
+The By-Laws provide an appeals process. - 9.UNSPORTSMANLIKE CONDUCT: This includes profanity, throwing equipment, verbal harassment, or excessive arguing.
+Umpires have the discretion to administer verbal warnings and confer with team managers, who have the discretion to remove players from the game completely, or for a limited time.
+Additional actions may be implemented at the discretion of the TCSSA Board of Directors.

-9. UNSPORTSMANLIKE CONDUCT: